-Assessed residential receivers and noise monitoring locations are shown in Figure 1 and detailed in Table 1.
-A more thorough discussion is included in Section 3.2.
+Ambient noise monitoring locations and land ownership as defined in the body of the EA are shown in Figure 1.
+Residential receivers (non-project related) considered in this NVIS are shown in Table 1.
 A more complete description of the project site and surrounds (that is, general aspects unrelated to noise) is given elsewhere in the EA.